Friday 14 June 1940

 The French air force attacks oil storage facilities in the Venice region.
 They are scrupulously careful not to bomb the historic islands of Venice.

-Battle of the Atlantic: U-101 (Kapitänleutnant Fritz Frauenheim) spots 3,557 ton Greek freighter Antonis Georgandis northwest of Cape Finisterre, Spain.
-The U-boat surfaces, disembarks the crew, and sinks the Greek ship by gunfire using its deck gun.
+Battle of the Atlantic: U-101 (Kapitänleutnant Fritz Frauenheim) spots 3,557-ton Greek freighter Antonis Georgandis northwest of Cape Finisterre, Spain.
+The U-boat surfaces and forces the crew to disembark, and then sinks the Greek ship by gunfire using its deck gun.

 U-38 (Kapitänleutnant Heinrich Liebe) spots 5,403 ton Greek freighter Mount Myrto south of Ireland.
 It also surfaces and attacks the Greek ship with gunfire, but when that proves ineffective, sinks it with a torpedo.
 There are 24 survivors and 4 crew perish.